Demon Slayer Wallpapers, Posters, and PFPs: Best Picks for Desktop, Phone, and Profile

 Phone wallpaper

-Phone backgrounds work best when one face, one pose, or one vertical sword-forward composition dominates the frame.
-Shinobu, Mitsuri, Giyu, Rengoku, and Tengen all hold up especially well because their silhouettes survive the crop.
+Phone backgrounds work best when one face, one pose, or one vertical sword-forward composition controls the crop.
+Shinobu, Mitsuri, Giyu, Rengoku, and Tengen all hold up especially well because their silhouettes survive compression.

 Desktop wallpaper